YF-Vax Side Effects

 Applies to yellow fever vaccine: subcutaneous injectable, subcutaneous powder for solution, subcutaneous powder for suspension

-Along with its needed effects, yellow fever vaccine (the active ingredient contained in YF-Vax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, yellow fever vaccine (the active ingredient contained in YF-Vax) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking yellow fever vaccine:Rare
+If any of the following side effects occur while taking yellow fever vaccine, check with your doctor or nurse immediately:Rare

 - convulsions (seizures)